Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 But look at what January actually is.
 The days are short.
 The light is thin.
 We are, in the most honest sense, still hibernating, conserving energy, going inward, healing quietly.
 Our bodies are not lazy in winter.
 They are doing exactly what they are designed to do.

-January is hibernation season dressed up in a party hat.
+Winter is hibernation season dressed for a party and asked to be productive.

 Setting aggressive resolutions then is like trying to plant a garden in frozen ground.
 The intention is sincere.
 The timing is working against you.